autobrr/autobrr.com/docs/faqs.md

 ## How does autobrr handle multiple matching filters for a release?

 When a release is processed, autobrr checks all the filters in order of priority (higher number = higher priority).
 If a filter matches the release, autobrr executes all the actions defined in that filter and then stops processing further filters for that release.
+The exception here is \*arr actions.
+If e.g., Radarr or Sonarr rejects a release, the next filter in line will be processed.

 ## My autobrr instance cannot reach Deluge running in Docker